oVirt/ovirt-site/source/release/3.6/index.html.md

 ### BETA RELEASE

-oVirt 3.6.0 Second Beta release is available since 2015-08-14.
+oVirt 3.6.0 Third Beta release is available since 2015-08-20.
 In order to install it you've to enable oVirt 3.6 pre release repository.

 ### Fedora / CentOS / RHEL